da9ish/DeepDiagnosis/README.md

 # prints a string stating whether the image has a chance of diabetic ratinopathy (Normal, Moderate, Severe) with a percent confidence.
 pred.classifyDiabeticRetinopathy(image);
 ```
-=> The images should be in the same folder as the "predict.py" file their name should be passed as an argument to the function.
+6. The images should be in the same folder as the "predict.py".
+Their file name should be passed as an argument to the function.

 ## The Web App
-=> Running the web app is even simpler.
+1. Running the web app is even simpler.
 Just place the trained_nets folder that we've downloaded in the above section and place it in the directory "Web/Backend/"
-=> In the above directory, you'll find a main.py file.
+2. In the above directory, you'll find a main.py file.
 That is the file that will launch our Flask app.
-=> Simply open a command line and type in :
+3. Simply open a command line and type in :
 ``` python
 python main.py
 ```
-=> The app wil start locally and the command line will show the URL to access the app.
+4. The app wil start locally and the command line will show the URL to access the app.

 # Integration
 * We've integrated the trained model with a web app that we explored in the last section and an Android Applicaion.